Xunnamius/error-utils/README.md

 <!-- symbiote-template-region-end -->

-Provides so-called named errors with the goal of improving overall error handling safety, DX, and UX on error.
+This tiny library provides so-called "named errors," which are normal [Error][1] classes (compatible with all JS runtimes) with some slight tweaks to improving overall handling safety, DX for the developers that work with them, and UX for the users that might encounter them.

 <!-- symbiote-template-region-start 3 -->